Visiting Inle Lake

 I visited the lake in October, which is the beginning of the best season to visit Inle Lake (October to March), even though you have an even better chance of good weather from November to February).
 In any case, I had a nice, pleasant sunny weather.

-As Inle Lake is an absolute must-see in Myanmar, I wrote this article to help you prepare your trip and help you not miss anything on and around the lake.
+As Inle Lake is an absolute must-see in Myanmar, I wrote this article to help you prepare for your trip and help you not miss anything on and around the lake.

 How To Get To Inle Lake?

 Before getting into the various places you should not miss at Inle Lake, let’s see how to actually get there.
-It’s not complicate.
+It’s not complicated.
 All you have to do is take a bus to a town called Nyaung Shwe, and pay the 12500 kyat / 9 USD fee allowing you to enter the Inle Lake area.

 Nyaung Shwe is the gateway to Inle Lake and it has a relaxed atmosphere, you will probably come across other backpackers there!
 It shouldn’t be difficult to find a place to stay in Nyaung Shwe, I can recommend the Nanda Wunn Hotel.
-It is well located, comfortable and affordable.
+It is well located, comfortable, and affordable.

 So how do you visit the lake once in Nyaung Shwe?

-I didn’t really want to rely on group tours and such stuffs, I like to travel independently and stop wherever I want for how long I want.
+I didn’t really want to rely on group tours and such stuff, I like to travel independently and stop wherever I want for how long I want.
 And that’s easy!
-All I had to do is to hang out around the bridge over the canal linking the town to the lake, and find someone with a boat willing to take me.
+All I had to do is to hang out around the bridge over the canal linking the town to the lake and find someone with a boat willing to take me.
 In fact, they are the ones approaching you.

 I found a young man using the family boat to offer tours on the lake to foreign visitors, and I ended up going on the lake with him and his little brother on two consecutive days for an in-depth discovery of the region.